-Once, investor decision-making on what is now known as stewardship focused largely on a handful of governance topics and involved satisfying compliance requirements.
-Today, however, investors must address in their stewardship programs a wide spectrum of environmental, social, governance (ESG), and other risk factors.
+In the past, investor decision-making on what is now known as stewardship focused largely on a handful of governance topics and involved satisfying compliance requirements.
+Today, however, investors must address in their stewardship programs a wide spectrum of environmental, social and governance (ESG) considerations, and other risk factors.
 For many, such factors are linked as much to long-term value and opportunity in portfolios.
 We can refer to this style of asset management as "360° investing."
-To put an even finer point on the change, institutional investors are, more than ever before, under scrutiny by their beneficiaries, regulators, lawmakers, issuers, nongovernmental organizations (NGOs), media, and individual shareholders for how they handle these stewardship challenges, particularly as it relates to shareholder voting research and analysis and how they use information provided by independent service providers such as proxy advisory firms.
+To put an even finer point on the change, institutional investors are, more than ever before, under scrutiny by their beneficiaries, regulators, lawmakers, issuers, nongovernmental organizations (NGOs), media, and individual shareholders for how they handle these stewardship challenges, particularly as such challenges relate to shareholder voting research and analysis and for how these institutional investors use information provided by independent service providers.

 That is where independent research providers come in.
-There is a flourishing industry of suppliers of ESG analytics to investors and companies alike.
-It sometimes seems to be expanding by the day, providing data to clients at unprecedented volumes and sophistication.
-But at the heart of it there is a very small cluster of firms that offer institutional investors proxy voting research and analysis that help asset owners and asset managers vote shares on board directors, executive remuneration, and a range of other matters on issuer ballots around the world such as climate risk management.
+There is a small cluster of specialised research firms that offer institutional investors proxy voting research and analysis that help asset owners and asset managers vote their shares in an informed way on a range of matters on proxy ballots such as those related to the board of directors, executive remuneration, and disclosure of companies' climate risk management practices.